River Po in water stress - "The situation remains critical"

 Dramatic drought in Italy: Po River – historic low worries experts

 The winter in Italy, especially in the north, was much too dry.
 The Po River is at historic low water levels.
-In February, never before had so little water flowed through the Po, according to the authority responsible for the river, “Autorità di Bacino Distrettuale del Fiume Po” – ADBPo for short.
+The authority responsible for the river, “Autorità di Bacino Distrettuale del Fiume Po” – ADBPo for short – has never flowed through the Po in February.
 At least compared to the last climate period from 1991 to 2020.

 The deficit is alarming.
 In the province of Cuneo, the water flow is minus 70 percent, according to the ADBPo.
 What that means can be seen on a Facebook photo.
 Pillars of a bridge are almost dry down to the foundation.
 The former shore is clearly recognizable.
 The Po has retreated into a narrow river bed.